 2) A change in cost considerations

 Another reason for a payment reduction is if you’re suddenly paying more for expenses than you previously were.
 However, this won’t apply if you move to a fancier apartment or get a new gym membership.
-Instead, increased costs typically apply to health insurance, life insurance, and similar costs.
+Instead, increased costs typically apply to health insurance, child care, and tuition costs.
 Your family lawyer will help you know if you have a foot to stand on regarding cost considerations.

 3) A change in the custody arrangement